What is EFTPS®?

-It is important to note that, according to the EFTPS website, the IRS doesn’t gain access to the users’ EFTPS accounts; the system can’t be used to confiscate assets if they believe taxes are owed.
+It is important to note that, according to the EFTPS® website, the IRS doesn’t gain access to the users’ EFTPS® accounts.
+The system can’t be used to confiscate assets if the IRS believes taxes are owed.
 The system does not allow the government to reach into your account and take your personal or business funds.

-The IRS online payment system is very secure, and in order to confirm your identity, it requires three different pieces of information such as:
+The IRS online payment system is very secure and, in order to confirm your identity, it requires three different pieces of information:

 - Social security number (SSN) or employer identification number (EIN)